What is the Theology of the Body?

 EWTN has compiled all 129 of the pope's lectures which are available here in English.

 For more information, please contact the Office of Marriage and Family Life, Chez Filippini at (850) 435-3553 or email@example.com

 Couples who will celebrate during 2017 an anniversary for 1, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, and all years after fifty (i.e. 51, 52, etc.) are invited to come and celebrate their marriage with the Eucharist.

 A reception will be held after Mass at both locations.
 Couples are invited to bring photos from their wedding day for display during the reception, where they will receive a certificate of recognition in honor of the anniversary celebration.
 Check-in is not required before the Mass.

 If for some reason you are unable to attend after registering, please provide your address, so that the Office of Marriage and Family Life might be able to mail you your certificate of recognition.

-Check back again in January, 2017 for online registration opportunites for the following two Jubilee Mass dates:
+Click here to register for the following two Jubilee Mass dates: